 Talking to my friends, one of the hardest decisions for moms is the decision of going back to work after having a baby.
 Like it or not, finances are a key factor in this decision and may essentially "force" mom or dad to go back to work.
 If this sounds like you, there's a great way to save money on taxes and set up a tax-efficient income stream for the stay-at-home parent.
-I'll call it the RRSP Baby Fund and it works for moderate to high income couples - with RRSPs "the higher the income the bigger the benefit".
+I'll call it the RRSP Baby Fund and it works for moderate to high income couples—with RRSP accounts.
+(The higher the income the bigger the benefit.)

 Using Spousal RRSPs for a Baby Fund

 Take Note: If you're using this strategy it's important to reduce your portfolio volatility because your investment timeline is shorter.
-With the RM Balanced Portfolio, your growth allocation should be no higher than 50% and gold still no higher than 10%.
-A viable allocation might be 40% XAW.TO, 10% HXT.TO, 40% HBB.TO, 10% XGD.TO (would have returned 9.8% in 2016/5.2% in 2015).
+You should have no more than 50% stocks in your account.

 Example Case Study